 Coupled with 256-note polyphony and powerful 4-speaker (40W) sound system, the AP-470 delivers a very satisfying sound that’s hard to dislike.

-Just like the Kawai KDP110, the Casio allows you to change different piano characteristics to adjust the sound to your liking, which is not an available feature in the other pianos on this list.
+Just like the Kawai KDP120, the Casio allows you to change different piano characteristics to tailor the sound to your liking.

 These parameters include damper noise, string resonance, hammer response, lid simulator and key on/off action noise.

-As far as the keyboard is concerned, the AP-470 is not quite up to the level of the other instruments we discussed above.
+As far as keyboard is concerned, the AP-470 is not quite up to the level of the other instruments we discussed today.

-The action is called Tri-sensor Scaled Hammer Action II, and by no means is it a bad action, but I feel that it’s somewhat inferior to the other key actions we talked about, though I’m sure it will have its fans as well.
+The action is called Tri-sensor Scaled Hammer Action II, and it’s not a bad action by any means, but I feel that it’s somewhat inferior to the other key actions on the list.

 This keyboard uses a 3-sensor key detection system that facilitates playing trills and fast passages.